danieltreacy/danieltreacy.github.com/index.md

 layout: home
 ---

-Software engineer working in silicon valley.
+Writer and composer of songs and stories.
+Based in Melbourne, Australia.

-Currently building systems to support artificial intelligence at [Kyndi](http://www.kyndi.com)
+Also experienced people leader and software-engineer.
+Currently solving (and sometimes causing) problems at [Atlassian](http://www.atlassian.com).